PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 Compiling circuits
 ==================

-PennyLane offers a lot of functionality to "compile" circuits.
+PennyLane offers various functionality to compile circuits.
 We use the term "compilation" here in a loose sense as the process of transforming one circuit (or a sequence of operators) into one or more differing circuits (or sequences of operators).
 For example, such a transformation could replace a gate type with another, fuse gates, exploit mathematical relations that simplify an observable, or replace a large circuit by a number of smaller circuits.

-The functionality is mostly designed as **transforms**, which are also mentioned in the section on :doc:`inspecting circuits </introduction/inspecting_circuits>`).
+Compilation functionality is mostly designed as **transforms**, which you can read up on in the section on :doc:`inspecting circuits </introduction/inspecting_circuits>`.

 Compilation transforms for circuit optimization
 -----------------------------------------------